MLHale/nebraska-gencyber-modules/2024/cyber_security_concept_availability/README.md

 * __Defense in Depth__: Using multiple layers of protection to secure something.

 ### Introduction
 Availability in cybersecurity ensures that systems, services, and data are accessible and operational when needed by authorized users.
-It is a crucial aspect of security that focuses on minimizing downtime and preventing disruptions from attacks or failures.
+In this lesson, we will learn how it guarantees authorized users timely access to systems and data with the help of an activity.

 ### Goals
 By the end of this tutorial, you will be able to: